Pat Elflein: Minnesota Vikings

 Elflein was drafted by the Minnesota Vikings with the 70th overall pick in the third round of the 2017 NFL Draft.
 The Vikings traded up for the second time on Friday night, sending No. 79 and a fifth-round pick to the New York Jets in order to acquire the 70th overall selection.
 The day after the Draft, the Vikings announced Elflein would wear No. 65, the same number he wore at Ohio State.

 Elflein entered his rookie season as the Vikings starting center, starting 14 games and missing two due to a shoulder injury.
 Following an impressive rookie season, he was named to the PFWA All-Rookie Team.

 After undergoing shoulder and ankle surgeries, Elflein missed the first three games of the 2018 season.
 He returned to the starting lineup in Week 4 at center, and remained there the rest of the season.

 In 2019, Elflein was moved to left guard after the Vikings drafted Garrett Bradbury in the first round of the 2019 draft to play center.

 In 2020, Elflein was moved over to right guard.
 He played one game for the Vikings before he suffered a thumb injury in practice and was placed on injured reserve on September 17, 2020.
 He was activated on November 13, but was waived the next day.

 New York Jets

 Elflein was claimed off waivers by the New York Jets on November 16, 2020.
 Elflein started the final six games of the season for the Jets at left guard after Alex Lewis was injured.

 Carolina Panthers

 On March 17, 2021, Elflein signed a three-year contract with the Carolina Panthers.
 He was named the Panthers starting left guard to start the season.
-He was placed on injured reserve on September 21, 2021 after suffering a hamstring injury in Week 2.
+He was placed on injured reserve on September 21, 2021, after suffering a hamstring injury in Week 2.
 He was activated on November 3, 2021.

 Elflein was named the Panthers starting center for the 2022 season.
-He was placed on injured reserve on October 22, 2022 with a hip injury.
+He was placed on injured reserve on October 22, 2022, with a hip injury.

 On March 14, 2023, Elflein was released by the Panthers.

+Arizona Cardinals

+On July 25, 2023, Elflein signed with the Arizona Cardinals.
+He was placed on injured reserve on August 28, 2023.

+San Francisco 49ers

+On August 2, 2024, the San Francisco 49ers signed Elfein to a one-year deal.
+However, Elflein suffered a calf injury in his first practice with the team and was placed on injured reserve on August 5.
+He was then released with an injury settlement four days later.